 Alternatively, if your sewer system is severely damaged, outdated, or nearing the end of its expected lifespan, it may be more practical to opt for replacement.
 While the initial investment may be higher, a new sewer system can offer greater reliability, reduced risk, and long-term cost savings.

-It is worth consulting with a professional plumber or sewer specialist who can assess the condition of your sewer system and provide expert advice tailored to your specific situation.
+It is worth speaking with a local plumber or sewer service specialist who can assess the condition of your sewer system and provide expert advice tailored to your specific situation.
 Their expertise will help you make an informed decision and ensure that the chosen option aligns with your needs and budget.

 In Summary